wanchenj/BASIC-Interpreter/README.md

 # BASIC-Interpreter

-This is a partial BASIC parser and interpreter coded by me in C++.
+This is a partial BASIC parser and interpreter I coded in C++.
 It can process Variables [VAR], Arithmetic Expressions [AEXPR], Boolean Expressions [BEXPR], and some of the most commonly used Commands: ([LINE] indicates current line number, [LINEJ] indicates the line we want to go to.)

   [LINE] PRINT [AEXPR]: prints the value of the arithmetic expression.